-Elliot has also managed dozens of breach response matters for companies through all aspects of investigation, notification, remediation and engagement with regulators (including federal regulators such as the Office of Civil Rights (OCR) and State Attorneys General).
-Elliot has defended clients in litigation by State Attorneys General under state security breach notification laws and the Health Insurance Portability and Accountability Act (HIPAA) and has helped clients successfully avoid enforcement actions altogether by working directly with regulators during investigations.
+A considerable portion of Elliot’s work involves managing hundreds of breach responses for companies, providing guidance through all aspects of investigation, notification, remediation and engagement with regulators (including federal regulators such as the Office of Civil Rights [OCR] and state attorneys general).
+His deep experience includes defending clients in singular or multistate litigation alleging violations of security breach notification laws and HIPAA and helps clients avoid enforcement actions altogether by interacting directly with regulators during investigations.

-Elliot's practice covers a wide range of laws, regulations, industry standards and best practices, such as: HIPAA and HITECH; 42 CFR Part 2 (Federal Confidentiality of Alcohol and Drug Abuse Patient Records); Federal Trade Commission (FTC) Act and FTC guidance; State laws and guidance governing privacy, security, and breach notification (such as the California Shine the Light law, Lanterman-Petris-Short Act, Confidentiality of Medical Information Act, CalOPPA, and state laws governing sensitive health information); Telephone Consumer Protection Act (TCPA); CAN-SPAM; Gramm-Leach-Bliley Act (GLBA); Children's Online Privacy Protection Act (COPPA); NIST Security Standards; and Payment Card Industry Data Security Standards (PCI-DSS).
+Drawing on a wealth of legal, regulatory and industry experience, Elliot counsels clients on the Health Insurance Portability and Accountability Act (HIPAA) and HITECH; the California Consumer Privacy Act; 42 CFR Part 2 (Federal Confidentiality of Substance Use Disorder Patient Records); Federal Trade Commission (FTC) Act; state laws governing privacy, security and breach notification (such as the California Shine the Light law, Lanterman-Petris-Short Act, Confidentiality of Medical Information Act, CalOPPA and state laws governing sensitive health information); Telephone Consumer Protection Act (TCPA); CAN-SPAM; Gramm-Leach-Bliley Act (GLBA); Children's Online Privacy Protection Act (COPPA); NIST Security Standards; and Payment Card Industry Data Security Standards (PCI-DSS).